 employer indemnity policy means a policy of insurance that gives to an employer, in addition to the insurance required by the Workers’ Compensation and Injury Management Act 1981, such insurance against liability arising under the Fatal Accidents Act 1959, the Law Reform (Miscellaneous Provisions) Act 1941, the Law Reform (Contributory Negligence and Tortfeasors’ Contribution) Act 1947, or at common law for personal injury sustained by a person employed by the employer under a contract of service or apprenticeship as may be specified in the policy;

-employer means a person required by the Workers’ Compensation and Injury Management Act 1981 to obtain and keep current a policy of insurance for liability to pay compensation under that Act;
+employer means a person required by the Workers’ Compensation and Injury Management Act 1981 to obtain and keep current a policy of insurance for liability to pay compensation under that Act.

-expressions used in the Workers’ Compensation and Injury Management Act 1981 have the same respective meanings as they have in that Act.
+(2) In this Act, unless the contrary intention appears, expressions used in the Workers’ Compensation and Injury Management Act 1981 have the same respective meanings as they have in that Act.

-[Section 3 amended by No. 42 of 2004 s.
-174.]
+[Section 3 amended: No. 42 of 2004 s.
+174; No. 19 of 2010 s.
+51.]

 4. Premium rates for composite policies may be determined